 There are two USB interfaces – top USB is for data and simulator, the bottom USB is for charging.
 It’s an odd design to use two separate USB ports, because it means you can’t charge while playing sims (i guess you can but very awkwardly).
 And the trainer port is located on the top.

 The antenna is sadly not removable, but the reason behind this design choice is to comply with regulations (to stop users from using higher gain antennas).
 You can however, modify your TX16S to have a removable antenna :)

 The TX16S is officially supported by OpenTX, just like the T16.
 It will have its own firmware, and doesn’t use the same firmware as the T16 because of the hardware differences.
 That means it supports LUA scripts, as well as OpenTX Companion, so you can copy/transfer models from other radios easily.

 The TX16S is fully compatible with TBS Crossfire.
 In fact, you can purchase the TX16S and Crossfire Micro TX module as a bundle to save money :) Apart from Crossfire it also works with Frsky R9M.
 And it supports Frsky D8 mode in case you are wondering.

 Radiomaster claimed they improved the switches and buttons for better ergonomics, but I don’t really notice any difference from the Jumper T16 in that regard.

-However the grips of the TX16S is indeed better thanks to the thicker rubber back plates, it’s much easier to hold.
+However the grips of the TX16S is indeed better thanks to the thicker rubber back plates, it offers a deeper grip and improves stability.
 And the neck strap also balances really well.

 The SD card slot in the TX16S has been moved to the bottom of the radio for easier access.
 On the Jumper T16, it’s inside the battery bay.
 Honestly I don’t think it’s a big deal since we normally access the SD card in bootloader mode anyway.